minj12/burger/README.md

 ### Directions of use
 1. In the white textbox, type desired burgers.
-2. Click "*Add Burger*".
+2. Click "*Add Burger*" button.
 Burger will appear on left side
-3. When eaten burger, press "*Devour it*"
+3. When eaten burger, click "*Devour it*" button.
+Button will appear on the right side.

 ### Features
 The goal of this app is to create a burger logger with MySQL, Node, Express, Handlebars, and a homemade ORM.